kerrerain/bookmarks/README.md

 # bookmarks

-A module to add bookmarks in a json file.
+A module to save bookmarks.

 ## Contributing